surveyjs/survey-pdf/docs/Customization-CustomRender-QuestionElements.md

 <a id="customize-question-choices"></a>
-## How to Customize Question Choices
+## How to customize question choices

-The code below shows how to handle the `onRenderQuestion` event to change the color of choices (to highlight correct choices) for questions of the [Radiogroup](https://surveyjs.io/Documentation/Library/?id=questionradiogroupmodel) type.
+The code below shows how to handle the `onRenderQuestion` event to change the color of choices (to highlight correct choices) for questions of the [Radiogroup](Library/?id=questionradiogroupmodel) type.
 To modify the text color of choice bricks, a brick's [textColor](https://github.com/surveyjs/survey-pdf/blob/37700b1cadd051504271d0348447e3458aa8ecb8/src/pdf_render/pdf_brick.ts#L19) property is used.

 This example is based on the previous example's code and extends it with the functionality of finding and highlighting the correct choice in the rendered question.